SRARAD/slack-email/README.md

 To run **Slack-Email** navigate to the project directory on your **Mailin** server and execute `nohup node index.js &` to run the script in the background.
 The log file will automatically be logged to `nohup` in the same directory.

+**NOTE:** Due to an unresolved socket hangup error running the above command will die after a day or two.
+Please run the included wrapper script with `nohub wrapper.sh &`.

 ## Usage

 Once your instance has been fully configured using **Slack-Email** is as easy as sending an email to (either explictly in the **To** field or by **CC**ing) [channel]@mydomain.com where [channel] is any channel you have access to. **Slack-Email** will parse out the channel name and share the email body as a plain-text file in that channel